Drive stake through cannabis roots in outdoor gardens to reinforce plant stability against wind and weather.

 Can staking be used for all cannabis strains?

 Most cannabis strains can benefit from staking, especially those with heavy buds or weak stems.
 However, not every strain requires it.
-Some naturally grow with sturdy stems.
 Assess each plant’s needs individually.

 What materials are best for staking cannabis plants?